UnicorneCloud/iPerspective/README.md

         return motionmanager;
     }

+### Use UIImageViewPerspective in your application.

+UIImageViewPerspective is a subclass of UIImageView.
+You can use that to replace your UIImageView.

+Import :

+    #import <iPerspective/UIImageViewPerspective.h>

+Setup UIImageViewPerspective:

+    // initialize _imagePerspective
+    [_imagePerspective setMotionManger:[self sharedManager]]; // (Mandatory) set motion manager

+    [_imagePerspective setMaximumAmplitude:20.0];   // (Optional) maximum move of UIImageView
+    [_imagePerspective setMaximumAngle:2.0];        // (OPtional) maximum angle managed
+    [_imagePerspective setUpdateInterval:0.01];     // (Optional) interval of refresh

+Start image motion with core motion:

+    // start image motion with core motion [_imagePerspective startUpdate];

+Stop image motion:

+    // stop image motion
+    [_imagePerspective stopUpdate];

+## Usage of 'UIImageView+Perspective'.

+See the sample project iPerspective in 'Exemple' directory.

 ### Use UIImageView+Perspective in your application.

 UIImageView+Perspective is a category.
 You can use that to replace your UIImageView.